ga-wdi-remote/js-hw-intro-to-node/README.md

  -  Run your file by typing `node main.js` into the terminal
  -  git add, and git commit with the message: "successful pirate joke"

  <details><summary>..
-Stuck?<summary>
+Stuck?</summary>
- - If you get an error message that says "module not found", double check that you installed the library correctly
+ - If you get an error message that says "module not found", double check that you installed the library correctly with `npm install node-notifier`.
+You can verify the library was successfully installed if running `node-notifier` in terminal returns no errors.

  - Syntax error?
 If you typed out the code, double check your syntax with the provided example.
+Did you remember to require the package?

  -  Nothing happens with `node main.js`?
-Double check your running it in the current working directory.
+Double check your running it in the correct (current working) directory.

  </details>